Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/1-preparing.md

 - Keep in mind that the Copilot agent mode is conversational so it may ask you questions and you can ask it questions too.
 - Wait a moment for the Copilot to respond and press the continue button to execute commands presented by Copilot agent mode.

-1. Let's ask Copilot agent mode to help us remember the command and create the branch `build-octofit-app` and publishing it
+1. Let's ask Copilot agent mode to help us remember the command and create the branch `build-tutoring-sa-app` and publishing it

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=flat-square&logo=github%20copilot&labelColor=512a97&color=ecd8ff)
    >
    > ```prompt
-   > Hey copilot, how can I create and publish a new Git branch called build-octofit-app?
+   > Hey copilot, how can I create and publish a new Git branch called build-tutoring-sa-app?
    > ```

 1. Now that we are happy with the command, press the `Continue` button to let Copilot agent mode run it for us.
 No need to copy and paste!

 1. After a moment, look in the VS Code lower status bar, on the left, to see the active branch.
-It should now say `build-octofit-app`.
+It should now say `build-tutoring-sa-app`.
 If so, you are all done with this step!

 1. Now that your branch is pushed to GitHub, Mona should already be busy checking your work.
 Give her a moment and keep watch in the comments.
 You will see her respond with progress info and the next lesson.